peetinc/SimpleLauncher/README.md

 Notes:

--Make sure your download preferences make it into /Library/Preferences/com.github.remoteaccess.plist (everything is a string, no bool!)
+*Make sure your download preferences make it into /Library/Preferences/com.github.remoteaccess.plist (everything is a string, no bool!)

--Signed, but not notorized
+*Signed, but not notorized

--Use munkipkg to build deployable package after editing the preinstall script.
+*Use munkipkg to build deployable package after editing the preinstall script.

 Cheers.Peet